bewuethr/slack-analyzer/docs/implementation.md

 All functionality is spread over a Bash script (`slacktenure`), two awk scripts (`generateturnover` and `stats`), and two gnuplot scripts (`turnover.gpi` and `durationboxplot.gpi`).
-Three steps in the composite run steps action defined in `action.yml` tie everything together.
+Five steps in the composite steps action defined in `action.yml` tie everything together.

 `corrtool` is a helper script to generate entries for and validate `corrections.csv`.